dema-trading-ai/docs/docs/installation_and_updating/running.md

 engine -no-plots True
 ```

-- Turn on the hyperoptimization functionality:
+- Turn on the hyperparameter optimization functionality:
 ```
 engine -hy True
 ```

-- Set the number of trials for the hyperoptimization functionality:
+- Set the number of trials for the hyperparameter optimization functionality:
 ```
 engine -hy True -nt 50
 ```